josecamporivas/subject-manager/README.md

 ## Features
 - **Login and register**: The application has a login and register page for the admins.
 - **CRUD operations**: The application allows the admin to create, read, update and delete teachers, students and subjects.
+- **Primary keys**: All the information of each model is modifiable, except its primary keys.
 - **Validation**: The application validates the data entered by the admin.

 ## Requirements